rackerlabs/technical-blog/content/blog/2020/2020-12-01-key-management-and-hsms-for-aws-workloads/index.md

 excellent services to reduce your operational expenses and risk factors in your cloud workloads.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/managed-hosting">Learn more about Rackspace Managed Hosting.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/security/cloud-native-security">Learn more about Rackspace Managed Cloud-native Security.</a>

-<a class="cta red" id="cta" href="https://www.rackspace.com/cloud/aws">Learn more about Rackspace Amazon Web Services for the Cloud.</a>
+<a class="cta red" id="cta" href="https://www.rackspace.com/cloud/aws">Explore Rackspace Amazon Web Services for the Cloud.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.